 Scheduling Flexibility: If you need a nanny who is willing to fluctuate hours, stay late, or spend nights at your house, this is best discussed upfront, during the interview stage.
 Generally, in these situations, a guarantee of a certain number of hours will be written into the contract, as will the rate of pay for overtime and overnight duties.
 It’s common to establish a flat rate of pay (e.g. $100) or a reduced rate of pay for the overnight hours when children are asleep.

 Paid Time Off: Ten paid vacation days is standard, as is paid time off for major holidays that fall on a typical workday for the nanny.
+Typically the nanny chooses the dates of one week off and your family selects the other week.
 California and San Francisco have more generous rules than the federal government for providing sick time to nannies working at least thirty hours a week, and a payroll service will keep up to date on these.
 Generally, families choose to provide this paid time upfront, rather than tracking accrued time off.
 This means you can expect to provide your nanny with at least three paid sick days a year.
 It’s fair to ask your nanny to give you advanced notice to use these days for things like doctor’s appointments, but understand that your nanny may have to use sick time on short notice, too.

 Transportation: Paying for transportation to and from your home or paying for a parking permit seems to be a benefit families use to gain a competitive advantage over other families that nanny is considering, rather than a standard practice that all nannies expect to receive.